gardenenigma/plurality-docs/docs/Contributing translations.md

-# Plurality Translation Contributor Onboarding
+---
+title: Contributing translations
+---

+# Contributing translations

 >👋 Welcome!
 This document aims to help onboard new contributors from different regional communities to help translate the Plurality book.